What Time is the Economic Clock

 What happened after the Crash with Covered Call Traders

-What we learned is that if you kept writing covered calls each month on a falling stock then you kept earning income each month even though the share price was falling.
+What we learned is that if you kept writing covered calls each month, on a falling stock prices, then you kept earning income each month even though the share price was falling.
 This meant you were not likly to be exercised.
 Writing Covered Calls earns income from the Premium regardless of share price.

 When the share price did eventually rise and the option may have been exercised; then by immediately buying the same stock, the underlying share price value remained about the same albeit a little higher.